 We have been serving the citizens of Philomath since 1930.
 The mission of the organization continues to revolve around the principle of service to our community.
-In 2016, PF&R responded to over 700 calls.
+Since 2016, PF&R responds to more than 700 calls, annually, and that number keeps growing.

 The City of Philomath and surrounding areas receive prompt and efficient emergency fire and medical services from three fire stations strategically located within the service area of Philomath Fire and Rescue.
 Our fire district is comprised of approximately 58 square miles and serves a population of over 9,000 residents.